 Built around 15 BC on Fourvière hill overlooking where the Rhône and Saône rivers meet, the Theatre was able to seat up to around 10,000 people.
 The site also had a smaller theatre, the Odeon, both of which are used today for performances, and particularly the internationally known Nuits de Fourvière music and film festival held every summer.

-6 rue de L’Antiquaille
+Location: 6 rue de L’Antiquaille

-17 rue Cleberg
+Location: 17 rue Cleberg

 The Roman City of St. Romain-en-Gal, Rhone-Alpes

-Drive south of Lyon for 30 kms (18 miles) and you come to the great site of Saint-Romain-en-Gal – Vienne.
+Drive south of Lyon for 30 km (18 miles) and you come to the great site of Saint-Romain-en-Gal – Vienne.
 Once this great Roman city, known as Vienna, was the capital of a large stretch of countryside covering the Dauphiné and Savoy regions and straddling the Rhône river.
 Today the site is divided between St. Romain-en-Gal and Vienne.

-St Romain-en-Gal is a delightful place to stroll around, taking in the remains of the villas and the grid layout of the streets which bustled with life from the 1st century BC to the 3rd century AD.
+St. Romain-en-Gal is a delightful place to stroll around, taking in the remains of the villas and the grid layout of the streets which bustled with life from the 1st century BC to the 3rd century AD.
 The site was only discovered in 1968, revealing the residential and commercial area.
 You see the craftsman’s district with a fulling mill, a commercial section with warehouses and market halls and don't miss the wrestlers’ baths with marble toilets.

 The Musée Gallo-Romain is a real draw.
 It’s a modern building located in the center of a large park and has some stunning exhibits very well arranged, keeping you interested all the way through the story.
-Don’t... miss the wonderful intricate models, the statues and stunning mosaic floors.
+Don’t miss the wonderful intricate models, the statues, and stunning mosaic floors.